Darcy-C/modb/docs/Api.md

     !!! tip

-        This method implementation is really simple, you can learn and create your own pretty function to match your own purposes.
+        This method implementation is really simple, you can learn and create your own pretty function to fit your own needs.